-PRAYER TO THE HOLY GHOST
+PRAYER TO THE HOLY SPIRIT

-"Come, Holy Ghost, fill the hearts of the faithful:

-and enkindle in them the fire of Thy love.
+Come, Holy Spirit, fill the hearts of Thy faithful and enkindle in them the fire of Thy love.

-V. Send forth Thy Spirit and they shall be created

-R. And Thou shalt renew the face of the earth.
+- V. Send forth Thy Spirit and they shall be created. - R. And Thou shalt renew the face of the earth.